joffreybesos/d2r-mapview/README.md

 ## Installation

 ### Executable

 1. Download the latest `d2rmap-vx.x.x.exe` and `settings.ini` files (found on the [releases page](https://github.com/joffreybesos/d2r-mapview/releases))
 2. Launch D2R.
 3. Run `d2rmap.exe` while in menus or in game.
 4. You show see a 'Loading map data' message on the top left of the screen, this initial loading may take 10-15 seconds.
 5. Make sure you press TAB to show the minimap, this map will only display when your minmap is displayed.

+The executable does not require administrator unless you are running the game as administrator

 ### Virustotal gave me an alert